2600hz/kazoo/applications/tasks/doc/index.md

 ## Task discovery

-The `kazoo_tasks` application discovers the different kinds of tasks provided by Kazoo applications on a cluster by sending an `help_req` event.
+The `tasks` application discovers the different kinds of tasks provided by Kazoo applications on a cluster by sending an `help_req` event.
 An app can listen to the `help_req` event from `tasks` and then reply with the kinds of tasks it is offering.

 A reply to `help_req` must have these JSON values: